 USDA and EPA recently joined forces to create the U.S. Food Waste Challenge – a united effort to reduce, recover, and recycle food loss and waste.
 Among its various activities, the initiative provides a platform for collecting and sharing information, especially on best practices in waste and loss reduction.
 In its initial year of existence, the Challenge surpassed expectations in attracting almost 4,000 participants from across the entire food chain and appears well on its way to meeting an ambitious target of reducing food waste and food loss by half by 2030.

-What are some of the proposed solutions to the food waste and food loss?
+What are some of the proposed solutions to food waste and loss?

 The Food Waste Challenge, for example, points to three major areas for attention.

-Recovery of food waste and food loss, by connecting organizations committed to alleviating hunger (such as food banks and pantries) with those with food products that otherwise would go unconsumed.
+Recovery of food waste and food loss, by connecting organizations committed to alleviating hunger (such as food banks and pantries) with food products that otherwise would go unconsumed.

 The Bottom Line:

-Food waste tends to grow as our populations advance economically.
-To help preserve the environment as well as feed a growing population, we can all be mindful consumers by paying attention to how much food we buy, properly storing our food in the refrigerator, starting a compost pile to reuse thrown away food, and donate unused food to a food bank.
+Food waste tends to grow as populations economically advance.
+To help preserve the environment as well as feed a growing population, we can all be mindful consumers by planning our meals ahead of time, paying attention to how much food we buy, properly storing our food in the refrigerator, starting a compost pile to reuse thrown away food, and donate unused food to a food bank.